An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Introduction

-\textbf{Acknowledgement:} I would like to express my sincere gratitude to my PhD advisor Prof. Simon Marshall for introducing me to this problem.
-Without his generous support and genuine encouragement, this work would not be done!
-I am also indebted to Prof. Tobias Finis for bringing the helpful result by Duistermaat \cite{D} to my attention.
-Finally, I would like to thank many friends and colleagues in the Department of Mathematics at the University of Wisconsin-Madison for the inspirations they create and share.
+I would like to express my sincere gratitude to my Ph.D. advisor Professor Simon Marshall.
+Without his generous support and genuine encouragement, this work would not be done.
+I am indebted to Professor Tobias Finis for bringing the result by Duistermaat \cite{D} to my attention.
+The main part of the paper comprised my Ph.D. thesis when I was a graduate student at the Department of Mathematics at University of Wisconsin-Madison.
+Section 6 was carried out when I am a postdoc at Beijing International Center for Mathematical Research.
+I would like to acknowledge my gratefulness to both institutes.
+This research was partially supported by the National Science Foundation Grant DMS-1501230 and DMS-1902173.